Bintaaaa/Bintaaaa/README.md

 ![Null Banner](./NULL.png)
 <!-- End of Banner -->
 <!-- About me -->
 I'm a software developer who is passionate about making mobile-apps with Kotlin or Flutter.
 Creating mobile-apps for giving contribute technology which in Indonesia and building forum for develop project mobile-apps or any platform.
 Some technology i enjoy working with include Flutter and NodeJs.
-I am also part of a startup, namely the <span><a href="https://tanpabatasgroup.com/links/" style="color:green" target="_blank"><b>Tanpabatas Group Indonesia</b></a></span>, let's support young people to grow!.
+I am also part of a startup, namely the <span style="color:green"><a href="https://tanpabatasgroup.com/links/" style="color:green" target="_blank"><b>Tanpabatas Group Indonesia</b></a></span>, let's support young people to grow!.
 <!-- End of About me -->
 <!-- <h1 align="center">Call Me Bijantyum</h1>
 <h3 align="center">I'm passionate Mobile Development.</h3>